Advanced-Architectures-UNIMORE/richie-sld-toolchain/README.md

 # The Richie Toolchain
 The *Richie Toolchain* is a System-Level Design (SLD) Toolchain that automates and simplifies the HW/SW assembling and specialization of *Accelerator-Rich Heterogeneous Systems-on-Chip (HeSoCs)*.
-The Toolchain comprises a set of Python-based tools, which enables the seamless and rapid composition of accelerators into full-fledged Accelerator-Rich HeSoCs, from a *high-level description*.
+The Toolchain comprises a setool (e come attivarlo) f Python-based tools, which enables the seamless and rapid composition of accelerators into full-fledged Accelerator-Rich HeSoCs, from a *high-level description*.
 Indeed, the Toolchain supports various *accelerator design flows*, e.g., leveraging High-Level Synthesis (HLS).
 Generated HeSoCs are based on the [Parallel Ultra Low Power (PULP) Platform](https://pulp-platform.org/index.html), an open-source research and development platform targeting highly parallel architectures for ultra-low-power processing based on the RISC-V Instruction Set Architecture (ISA).
 The *Richie Toolchain* was formerly named *GenOv*.

 ## Getting Started